The Martian Chronicles: Plot

 "Rocket Summer" is a short vignette that describes the rocket launch of the first human expedition to Mars on a cold winter day in Ohio.

 February 1999/2030: Ylla

 Publication history

 First published as "I'll Not Ask for Wine" in Maclean's, January 1, 1950.

 Plot

 Ylla, an unhappily married Martian, who, like all Martians, has telepathy, receives an impression of the human space traveler Nathaniel York.
-Ylla sings the 17th century song "Drink to Me Only with Thine Eyes" (with lyrics from the poem "To Celia" by Ben Jonson), in English she doesn't understand.
+Ylla sings the 17th century song "Drink to Me Only with Thine Eyes" (with lyrics from the poem "To Celia" by Ben Jonson), in English she does not understand.
 She has a romantic dream involving him, in which he takes her back to Earth.
 Her jealous husband, Yll, kills York and her memories fade.

 August 1999/2030: The Summer Night

 Publication history

 First published as "The Spring Night" in The Arkham Sampler, winter 1949.

 Plot

-An idyllic Martian summer night is disrupted when Martian adults and children spontaneously start to sing the words from English poems and children's rhymes they don't understand, including Lord Byron's "She Walks in Beauty" and "Old Mother Hubbard".
+An idyllic Martian summer night is disrupted when Martian adults and children spontaneously start to sing the words from English poems and children's rhymes they do not understand, including Lord Byron's "She Walks in Beauty" and "Old Mother Hubbard".
 The music, poems and rhymes emanate from astronauts aboard the Second Expedition's spaceship heading towards Mars.
 The Martians are terrified and sense that a terrible event will occur the next morning.